Zed-chi/Hexlet_Brain_Games_python/README.md

 Package on [TestPypi repository](https://test.pypi.org/project/zedchi-brain-games/)
 ## Requrements:
-- python 3.6
+- python 3.7

 ## Installing:
 ```
 >> pip install -i https://test.pypi.org/simple zedchi-brain-games --extra-index-url https://pypi.org/simple prompt
 ```
-After that you can execute program by typing in cmd or terminal:
+* After that you can run program with choosing games menu by typing in console:
 `brain-games`
-And program will give you list of available games, then you can choose game that you want.
+then you can choose game that you want.

+* Or you can run each game separately by typing in console:
+    - `brain-even` or
+    - `brain-calc` or
+    - `brain-gcd` or
+    - `brain-progression` or
+    - `brain-prime`

 ### Demo:
 [![asciicast](https://asciinema.org/a/NdPgURxYfjcD5Zy2rI7Tis20n.svg)](https://asciinema.org/a/NdPgURxYfjcD5Zy2rI7Tis20n)